-The Bee caught up with Clovis North High track and field standout Rhesa Foster, also a qualifier as a freshman last season, ahead of this year's CIF State Track and Field Championships.
+The Bee caught up with Tulare Western High sprinter Joe Herrera ahead of this weekend's CIF State Track and Field Championships.

 The Mustangs' UCLA-bound senior is ranked ninth in the state in the 400 with a top time of 47.47 seconds, 12th-best in Central Section history.
 He's 15th in the state in the 200 at 21.54.